amitbisht2509/Sales-Store-SQL-Analytics-Project-SQL-Server-/README.md

 All insights are generated using optimized T-SQL queries running in Microsoft SQL Server.
 To see whole project click [sqlproject1.sql](./sqlproject1.sql)

+Data Cleaning & Preparation (SQL Server)

+The raw dataset required multiple cleaning steps before analysis.
+All cleaning operations were performed using T-SQL in SQL Server.

+1️⃣ Creating a Working Copy of the Dataset

+A duplicate table was created to ensure the original dataset remains untouched.

+SELECT * INTO sales FROM sales_store;

+2️⃣ Checking for Duplicate Records
+SELECT transaction_id, COUNT(*) AS DuplicateCount
+FROM sales
+GROUP BY transaction_id
+HAVING COUNT(*) > 1;

+Duplicate Transaction IDs found:

+TXN240646

+TXN342128

+TXN855235

+TXN981773

+Removing Duplicate Rows Using CTE
+WITH CTE AS (
+    SELECT *,
+        ROW_NUMBER() OVER (PARTITION BY transaction_id ORDER BY transaction_id) AS Row_Num
+    FROM sales
+)
+DELETE FROM CTE
+WHERE Row_Num = 2;

+3️⃣ Fixing Incorrect Column Names
+EXEC sp_rename 'sales.quantiy', 'quantity', 'COLUMN';
+EXEC sp_rename 'sales.prce', 'price', 'COLUMN';

+4️⃣ Checking Data Types of All Columns
+SELECT COLUMN_NAME, DATA_TYPE
+FROM INFORMATION_SCHEMA.COLUMNS
+WHERE TABLE_NAME = 'sales';

+5️⃣ Checking for NULL Values in Every Column

+A dynamic SQL script was used to automatically check NULL counts column-wise.

+DECLARE @SQL NVARCHAR(MAX) = '';

+SELECT @SQL = STRING_AGG(
+    'SELECT ''' + COLUMN_NAME + ''' AS ColumnName,
+    COUNT(*) AS NullCount
+    FROM sales
+    WHERE ' + QUOTENAME(COLUMN_NAME) + ' IS NULL',
+    ' UNION ALL '
+)
+FROM INFORMATION_SCHEMA.COLUMNS
+WHERE TABLE_NAME = 'sales';

+EXEC sp_executesql @SQL;

+6️⃣ Treating NULL Values
+Identifying Rows Containing NULL Values
+SELECT *
+FROM sales
+WHERE transaction_id IS NULL
+   OR customer_id IS NULL
+   OR customer_name IS NULL
+   OR customer_age IS NULL
+   OR gender IS NULL
+   OR product_id IS NULL
+   OR product_name IS NULL
+   OR product_category IS NULL
+   OR quantity IS NULL
+   OR payment_mode IS NULL
+   OR purchase_date IS NULL
+   OR status IS NULL
+   OR price IS NULL;

+Removing Invalid Rows
+DELETE FROM sales
+WHERE transaction_id IS NULL;

+Correcting Individual Records
+UPDATE sales
+SET customer_id = 'CUST9494'
+WHERE transaction_id = 'TXN977900';

+UPDATE sales
+SET customer_id = 'CUST1401'
+WHERE transaction_id = 'TXN985663';

+UPDATE sales
+SET customer_name = 'Mahika Saini',
+    customer_age = 35,
+    gender = 'Male'
+WHERE transaction_id = 'TXN432798';

+7️⃣ Standardizing Categorical Values
+Gender Standardization
+SELECT DISTINCT gender FROM sales;

+UPDATE sales SET gender = 'M' WHERE gender = 'Male';
+UPDATE sales SET gender = 'F' WHERE gender = 'Female';

+Payment Mode Standardization
+SELECT DISTINCT payment_mode FROM sales;

+UPDATE sales
+SET payment_mode = 'Credit Card'
+WHERE payment_mode = 'CC';

+**✔️ Summary of Cleaning Work**

+Duplicate rows identified and removed

+Misspelled column names fixed

+Data types validated

+NULL values identified and handled

+Incorrect or missing customer data corrected

+Gender standardized to M/F

+Payment mode standardized

+Ensured data consistency for accurate analysis

 **🧩 Project Background**

 Although the store records daily sales transactions, it lacks clarity on key business metrics: